 Anita Sykes, Owner

 Medical Reiki Master, certified thru Raven Keyes Medical Reiki International

 Anita hosts a series of monthly, “Pamper Your Soul” classes.
-A combination of Yin Yoga, Reiki, guided meditations and aromatherapy.
-The classes correlate with the seasons and cycles of the full moon.
-Each month brings an intention to work with and take home tools that help you to learn and listen to your soul.
+A combination of Restorative Yin Yoga, Reiki, guided meditations and aromatherapy.
+The classes correlate with the seasons, an intention to work with and take home tools that help you learn and listen to your soul.
 In addition to the Pamper classes, she hosts monthly Yoga Nidra classes.

-Anita hosts seasonal SUP Yoga retreats in the local area as well as out of the area.
+Anita hosts seasonal Stand Up Paddle Board Yoga retreats in the local area as well as out of the area.

 “Dive-in” on a nurturing self-exploratory practice with compassion and patience.
 Life is the practice of balance, grace and laughter.”